ABOUT US

 Across 7 Commissions, over 1000 Australian scientists and experts are contributing to IUCN knowledge products, providing policy advice and guiding IUCN policies and programs.

-ACIUCN was founded in 1979 to provide a platform for collaboration and a focus for Australian nature conservation organisations to advance the IUCN vision of a just world that values and conserves nature.
+ACIUCN was founded in 1979 to provide a focus and a neutral collaborative platform for Australian nature conservation organisations to advance the IUCN vision of a just world that values and conserves nature.

 The IUCN constituency in Australia comprises a growing network of 55 Members and Associates, and over 1000 IUCN Commission experts.